Boiiterra/WebDev_notes/README.md

 # HTML notes
-This contains some useful info about HTML. \
+This contains some useful info about HTML.
+Some examples are not supported here so you can view [Website]("https://google.com" "Link to the website") \
 If you struggle to understand what is written here well this is my notes for HTML.
 You can fork it and change it if you like.